TimeMachine1994/javascript-node/TributestreamMegaMerge/claude 3.7 intense docs/activeContext.md

 # Active Context

-*Last updated: February 25, 2025*
+*Last updated: February 26, 2025*

 ## Current Focus

-The current development focus is on refining the family dashboard experience and improving the memorial creation workflow.
+The current development focus is on refining the family dashboard experience, improving the memorial creation workflow, and enhancing the public-facing pages of the website.
 We are working on enhancing the user interface for managing memorial details, streamlining the payment process, and adding new features for media management.

 ### Key Issues Being Addressed